HIV Postdoctoral Training Program

 The principal goals of the program are to provide:

-• Structured academic training in biomedical and social/behavioral approaches to HIV prevention and treatment, with a focus on gender, sexuality, and mental health.
+• Structured academic training in research methods, bioethics, and new biomedical and social/behavioral approaches, with a focus on mental health, sexuality, and psychosocial determinants of health and HIV

 We accomplish these goals by matching fellows with HIV Center faculty members who serve as research preceptors and who oversee the design and implementation of trainee research projects.
 In addition, trainees participate in a variety of conferences, workshops, lectures, and consultations held at the HIV Center for Clinical and Behavioral Studies, the Mailman School of Public Health, and the Columbia University Irving Medical Center.
 By the end of training, fellows will have developed and implemented a research project under the supervision of their preceptor, conducted data analysis, prepared first-authored manuscripts based on study data, presented study findings at internal and external scientific meetings, and applied for funding to support an independent research career after training.